 Life on a ship in the 1850s was neither democratic nor easy.
-The captain made the rules and punishments were fierce.
-In the same 12-month span, fantastic murders occurred on two Maine ships – the Albion Cooper and the Theresa – but the outcomes were very different.
+The captain made the rules and issued fierce punishments.
+In the same 12-month span, fantastic murders occurred on two Maine ships – the Albion Cooper and the Theresa.
+But they had very different outcomes.

 The Albion Cooper Mutiny

 The Albion Cooper case involved the seven-man crew of the brig Albion Cooper.
 The vessel’s home port was in Maine, but the trouble on the ship occurred in Cuba.
 There, two members of the crew – Abraham Cox and Peter Williams – mutinied.

 Williams had been held in irons for fighting with the first mate, and he persuaded Cox, the ship’s cook, to join him in his revenge scheme.
 The captain and four crewmen were hacked to death with an ax and tossed overboard.
 A fifth member of the crew, Thomas Fahey, had agreed to join the mutineers rather than face the same fate as the rest of the crew.

 It soon became clear that the ship was too much for the three men to handle.
 So they plundered it, set it afire and hopped in a life boat in September of 1857.
 They spent harrowing nights at sea, during which visions of the murdered men plagued Williams.
 Finally, the men were rescued.
 Fahey quickly explained what had happened, and Cox and Williams soon confessed.

 Cox, the cook, had been driven to mutiny by the torments of the crew.
 A judge sentenced him to die on the gallows in Auburn, Maine.
 A crowd of thousands came to witness his execution.
 In front of them, Cox declared: “If this jail and that courthouse were a lump of gold, and were mine, I would give it, could it deliver me from having done what I did.”